lexibank/tlopo/out/vol4/chapter2.md

 ## 12. Flying fishes (_Exocoetidae_)

-Figure 2.7 _Exocoetus volitans_, blue flying fish
+Figure 2.7:_Exocoetus volitans_, blue flying fish

 These fish are pelagic, swimming near the surface and gliding above the water for considerable distances.
 They inhabit open coastal and oceanic waters, are attracted to light at night and often leap aboard vessels.
 Their flesh is of good quality (Munro 1967: p.
 115).
 In Sa’a (Malaita), flying fish, like the bonito, require a certain supernatural power to be caught.
 Certain formalities must be followed and particular sacrifices made before a canoe can set out to catch flying fish ([Codrington 1891](../references.md#source-Codrington1891):138).